-Table 9 summarizes the results of the stress tests for both the total debt and each individual debt type for the periods just before the Social Explosion (September of 2019), after the Social Explosion and before the pandemic (February of 2020) and at the beginning of the Covid pandemic in mid-March of 2020 (which considers the scenarios with and without policy support).
-All the results are weighted by the debt value of each household, therefore the numbers represent the delinquency risk (in percentage) for the debt aggregate of each group.
+Table 9 summarizes the results of the stress tests for both the total debt and each individual debt type for the periods just before the Social Explosion (September 2019), after the Social Explosion and before the pandemic (February 2020) and at the beginning of the COVID-19 pandemic in mid-March of 2020 (which considers the scenarios with and without policy support).
+All the results are weighted by the debt value of each household; therefore, the numbers represent the delinquency risk (in percentage) for the debt aggregate of each group.

-The impact of the "Social Explosion" period on households is estimated to be quite strong, with delinquency risk on total household debt increasing from 2.7% (Sep 2019) to 4.5% (Feb 2020).
+The impact of the "Social Explosion" period on households is estimated to be quite strong, with delinquency risk on total household debt increasing from 2.7% (September 2019) to 4.5% (February 2020).
 The results show that the Social Explosion increased the delinquency risk of all debt types, particularly consumer loans and credit cards, across all income strata, but with a more negative impact on the poor (strata 1) and the middle class (strata 2).
-This makes sense, because most of the businesses and jobs affected by the political disruption were in the inner city, in which the poorest and middle class neighborhoods reside.
-Overall, delinquency risk falls sharply with income and even before the Social Explosion the total debt delinquency risk of the strata 1 and 2 were 7.7% and 4.5%, respectively, which are almost 5 and 3 times the delinquency risk of the richest households.
+This makes sense, because most of the businesses and jobs affected by the political disruption were in the inner city, in which the poorest and middle class neighbourhoods reside.
+Overall, delinquency risk falls sharply with income and, even before the Social Explosion, the total debt delinquency risk of strata 1 and strata 2 were 7.7% and 4.5%, respectively, which are almost five and three times the delinquency risk of the richest households, respectively.

-At the beginning of the Covid pandemic in mid-March, Chile was facing a renewal of the social protests with the end of the summer season and the start of a new academic year.
-However, this renewal of political protests was interrupted on March 16 when the first general lockdowns and harsh quarantines were implemented across the country.
-Therefore the mid-March scenario mixes the early period of the pandemic with a brief renewal of the Social Explosion and it is not possible to separate both effects.
-The results show that without support policies the early period of the Covid pandemic would have presented very similar debt risks as at the end of the Social Explosion (February of 2020).
-However, due to the support policies the debt risks actually fell, with the total debt risk being reduced from 4.7% to 4.1%.
-This reduction was strong both for mortgages (which
+At the beginning of the COVID-19 pandemic in mid-March, Chile was facing a renewal of the social protests with the end of the summer season and the start of a new academic year.
+However, this renewal of political protests was interrupted on March 16, when the first general lockdowns and harsh quarantines were implemented across the country.
+Therefore, the mid-March scenario mixes the early period of the pandemic with a brief renewal of the Social Explosion and it is not possible to separate both effects.
+The results show that, without support policies, the early period of the COVID-19 pandemic would have presented very similar debt risks as at the end of the Social Explosion (February 2020).
+However, because of the support policies, the debt risks actually fell, with the total debt risk being reduced from 4.7% to 4.1%.
+This reduction was strong both for mortgages (which benefitted more from the debt deferral program) and consumer loans, with delinquency risk falling from 2.8% to 2.3% and from 7.7% to 6.8% for mortgages and consumer loans, respectively.